-To complement our collections, you can also find a broad range of collections and rare books which the University has built up over the last 600 years.The Special Collections and Museums dept. holds an Internationally-Significant collection of over 200,000 rare books, printed mostly before 1840, and 4,000 unique archive and manuscript collections.
+To complement our collections, you can also find a broad range of rare books which the University has built up over the last 600 years.
+Our Museums and Special Collections hold an internationally significant collection of over 200,000 rare books, printed mostly before 1840, and 4,000 unique archive and manuscript collections.

-All these collections can be used to support taught courses in ways not possible in most other universities, such as being involved in the curation of exhibitions.
+Our museums are open to the public and our collections can be used to support taught courses in ways not possible in most other universities, such as being involved in the curation of exhibitions.
 They are also available for individual study and enjoyment, and can provide volunteer opportunities to enhance your CV.